BenjaminRap/WEBSERV/documentation/parsing/README.md

 std::vector<EMethods>		acceptedMethods;
 ```
-If none are specified they are all added to accepted methods by deafault.
+If none are specified they are all added to accepted methods by deafault. <br>

-__Redirection :__
+__Redirection :__ <br>
-If there is a redirection the status code and the url are stored into
+If there is a redirection the status code and the url are stored into <br>
-the appropriate class, if there isn't these values are empty.
+the appropriate class, if there isn't these values are empty. <br>
 ```
 SRedirection				redirection;